 If you received a new license plate on a vehicle for which you already have a Vehicle Sticker, please visit a City Clerk location and provide your updated plate registration.
 There is no additional cost to update your plate number.
 You must provide your old Vehicle Sticker, regardless of its condition, in order to receive a new sticker for an updated license plate.
 If your Vehicle Sticker is due to expire within two months or less, you must purchase your renewal sticker with the updated plate number.

 If you are a new resident to Chicago, you must purchase a Vehicle Sticker.
 If you obtain a new vehicle you must purchase a Vehicle Sticker or transfer your Vehicle Sticker to your new vehicle.
+If you are a new resident to Chicago or your vehicle is new to you (or both) you must fill out this e-form so we can create a record for your vehicle.
+Read further down the page for more information.

 If you are a new resident to Chicago or your vehicle is new to you (or both), avoid late fees and only pay for the time you began your residency/purchase date through the sticker expiration date by providing, via email or in person, one of the following items in addition to your vehicle information: